 - Reviewing your baseline configurations: Revisit the implementation of a minimum acceptable remote workforce IT system baseline configuration that limits the acceptable activities of the IT system.
 For example, consider eliminating the use of USB ports or restricting them to specific users who may need access as a part of their roles and responsibilities.
 Once the baseline is established and tested, roll this out to your remote workforce.

-- Implementing reviews of remote IT systems and other logs more frequently: Consider the implementation of additional remote worker IT system logs that collect and analyze data to identify unauthorized or questionable activity that may require further investigation.
+- Implementing reviews of remote IT systems and other logs more frequently: Consider the implementation of additional remote worker IT system logs that collect and analyse data to identify unauthorised or questionable activity that may require further investigation.
 Automate this audit log collection and analysis where possible.

 When planning your response to a potential CIBR incident while your workforce is largely remote, it’s important that you:

 - Develop processes and procedures needed to isolate individual remote IT systems — or a group of IT systems that may work together — to support requisite cyber analysis and investigation.